History Happy Hour: World War I and its Aftermath with Garrett Peck

 The French 75 was a brilliant 75mm artillery piece that was a mainstay for the French and American armies during the Great War.
 It had a top-secret hydropneumatic system that enabled it to recoil to its original position after firing a shell.
 It was highly accurate and very deadly.
 The first artillery round that Americans fired at the Germans was on October 23, 1917.
 It was from a French 75.
 The brass casing was preserved and presented to President Woodrow Wilson.
 You can still see it on the mantle of his bedroom in the Woodrow Wilson House in Washington, D.C.

 Although American industry could produce prodigious quantities of steel, we had very little armaments capacity, so we had to borrow aircraft, artillery, and tanks from the Allies.
 Captain Harry Truman led a battery of French 75s during the Great War.
 The artillery piece was so appreciated that a bartender invented the French 75 cocktail in its honor.
-We’ll be sampling the French 75 cocktail on the night of my talk at the Truman Library.
+The French 75 will be among the WWI-era recipes shared during my talk.

 About the author: Garrett Peck is an author, historian and tour guide in the Washington, D.C. area.
 He is on the advisory council of the Woodrow Wilson House.
 He will speak about this latest book, The Great War in America: World War I and Its Aftermath, at the Truman Library on December 5, 2018. www.garrettpeck.com